E3SM-Project/E3SM-Project.github.io/docs/running-e3sm-guide/guide-documenting.md

 # Documenting

+!!! warning
+    This section only applies to E3SM staff only.

 You should create a Confluence page for your model run in the relevant Confluence space.
 Use the [Simulation Run Template](https://acme-climate.atlassian.net/wiki/spaces/EWCG/pages/2297299190) as a template.
 See below for how to fill out this template.

 <!-- TODO: where should the Confluence pages be made for v3 (and for each group)? -->